ReVersion: Diffusion-Based Relation Inversion from Images: Abstract

 \section{Abstract}

 Diffusion models gain increasing popularity for their generative capabilities.
-Recently, there have been surging needs to generate customized images by inverting diffusion models from exemplar images.
-However, existing inversion methods mainly focus on capturing object \textbf{appearances}.
-How to invert object \textbf{relations}, another important pillar in the visual world, remains unexplored.
-In this work, we propose \textbf{ReVersion} for the \textbf{\RI{}} task, which aims to learn a specific relation (represented as ``relation prompt'') from exemplar images.
-Specifically, we learn a relation prompt from a frozen pre-trained text-to-image diffusion model.
-The learned relation prompt can then be applied to generate relation-specific images with new objects, backgrounds, and styles. \makeatletter{ \makeatother}

-Our key insight is the \textbf{``preposition prior''} - real-world relation prompts can be sparsely activated upon a set of basis prepositional words.
-Specifically, we propose a novel relation-steering contrastive learning scheme to impose two critical properties of the relation prompt: \textbf{1)} The relation prompt should capture the interaction between objects, enforced by the preposition prior. \textbf{2)} The relation prompt should be disentangled away from object appearances.
-We further devise relation-focal importance sampling to emphasize high-level interactions over low-level appearances (\eg, texture, color).
-To comprehensively evaluate this new task, we contribute \textbf{ReVersion Benchmark}, which provides various exemplar images with diverse relations.
+Recently, there have been surging needs to generate customized images by inverting diffusion models from exemplar images, and existing inversion methods mainly focus on capturing object \textbf{appearances} (\ie, the ``look'').
+However, how to invert object \textbf{relations}, another important pillar in the visual world, remains unexplored.
+In this work, we propose the \textbf{\RI{}} task, which aims to learn a specific relation (represented as ``relation prompt'') from exemplar images.
+Specifically, we learn a relation prompt with a frozen pre-trained text-to-image diffusion model.
+The learned relation prompt can then be applied to generate relation-specific images with new objects, backgrounds, and styles.
+To tackle the \RI{} task, we propose the \textbf{\textit{ReVersion Framework}}.
+Specifically, we propose a novel ``relation-steering contrastive learning'' scheme to steer the relation prompt towards relation-dense regions, and disentangle it away from object appearances.
+We further devise ``relation-focal importance sampling'' to emphasize high-level interactions over low-level appearances (\eg, texture, color).
+To comprehensively evaluate this new task, we contribute the \textbf{ReVersion Benchmark}, which provides various exemplar images with diverse relations.
 Extensive experiments validate the superiority of our approach over existing methods across a wide range of visual relations.
+Our proposed task and method could be good inspirations for future research in various domains like generative inversion, few-shot learning, and visual relation detection.